 Specialization in Design Thinking and Innovation.

-email@example.com) to receive your special discount code to use at registration.
+email@example.com).
 Please note specific rules and policies for this promotion:

 Registration: You can register for any of the online courses by completing a registration form directly from the course page on our website.
 Payment is due upon registration.
 We accept payment online from American Express, MasterCard and Visa.
 You'll receive a confirmation email after we receive your registration.
 Registration for each course closes on the course start date.
 We offer a 10% tuition reduction for groups of 10 or more.